karstenbeckqld/Web-Development-Technologies-A1/ReadMe.md

 }
 ```

 This class contains the constructor with one parameter of type IBalanceCheck.
-Now the calling class (PerformTransfer or
+Now the client class (PerformTransfer or
-PerformWithdrawal) injects an object of type IBalanceCheck.
+PerformWithdrawal) gets an object of type BalanceValidator injected through its constructor.

 ```cs
 public class PerformTransfer